Steven Seagal: Victim of attempted extortion

 Seagal became embroiled in a legal case involving film producer Julius R. Nasso after Nasso attempted to extort Seagal.
 Nasso produced seven of Seagal's films beginning with Marked for Death in 1990.
 The two "became best friends", according to Seagal, and formed Seagal/Nasso Productions together.
 Their relationship became strained, however, and their partnership ended in 2000.
 Believing that Seagal owed him $3 million in compensation for backing out of a four-film deal, Nasso enlisted members of the Gambino crime family to threaten Seagal in an attempt to recoup money Nasso allegedly lost.

 Gambino family captain Anthony Ciccone first visited Seagal in Toronto during the filming of Exit Wounds in October 2000.
 In January 2001, Primo Cassarino and other gangsters picked up Seagal by car to bring him to a meeting with Ciccone at a Brooklyn restaurant.
 At the meeting, Ciccone reportedly told Seagal that he had a choice of making four promised movies with Nasso or paying Nasso a penalty of $150,000 per movie, and that if Seagal refused, Ciccone would kill him.

 Seagal, who later claimed that he brought a handgun to the meeting, was able to stall Ciccone and escape the meeting unharmed.
 In the spring of 2001, Seagal sought out another mobster, Genovese crime family captain Angelo Prisco, to act as a "peacemaker".
 He visited Prisco in prison at Rahway, New Jersey and paid Prisco's lawyer $10,000.

-On March 17, 2003, Cassarino, Ciccone and others were convicted of labor racketeering, extortion, and 63 other counts under the Racketeer Influenced and Corrupt Organizations Act.
+On March 17, 2003, Cassarino, Ciccone, and others were convicted of labor racketeering, extortion, and 63 other counts under the Racketeer Influenced and Corrupt Organizations Act.
 Seagal testified for the prosecution about the mobsters' extortion attempt.
 Nasso pleaded guilty to the charge of extortion conspiracy in August 2003.
-In February 2004, he was sentenced to a year and a day in prison, fined $75,000 and ordered to take mental health counselling on release from jail.
+In February 2004, he was sentenced to a year and a day in prison, fined $75,000, and ordered to take mental health counseling on release from jail.
 In January 2008, Nasso agreed to drop a $60 million lawsuit against Seagal for an alleged breach of contract when the two settled out of court.